-This was the island that we had to bare gifts of Waka and be blessed by the chief.
-We took tea and cake with the locals in the village, which was very lovely.
+This is the island where we’re expected to arrive bearing gifts of Waka and then to be blessed in return by the chief.
+Taking tea and cake with the locals in the village is very lovely.

 Day 10 – Blue Lagoon (Nanuya Sewa Island)

-Another lovely morning sail of about 25NM from Rurago Bay to the gorgeous Blue Lagoon.
+Another lovely morning sail of about 25NM from Rurago Bay to the gorgeous and famous Blue Lagoon.

-The Nanuya Resort is quite small and runs on solar power, I believe – definitely a good thing.
+The Nanuya Resort is quite small and runs totally on solar power I believe – definitely a good thing.

-What I didn’t think looked that great was the fake grass along the bar/restaurant and running along the waterfront pathways to the resort – a tad tacky.
+What doesn’t look great is the fake grass along the bar restaurant and running along the waterfront pathways to the resort – a tad tacky.

 Day 12 – Natuvalo Bay (Navitis Island)

-A 15NM sail from the Blue Lagoon saw us anchored in beautiful Natuvalo Bay.
-Although the wind abated, it was still overcast and quite chilly.
+A 15NM sail from the Blue Lagoon sees us anchored in beautiful Natuvalo Bay.
+Although the wind abated, it is still overcast and quite chilly.